-A sleeping bag or backpacking quilt is used to keep you warm when out on the trail and this can have two impacts on a long-distance thru-hike.
-The gear will get dirtier and dirtier over the days of grime along with starting to perform worse than rated for heat due to this build-up, so what does a sleeping bag liner do?
+A sleeping bag or backpacking quilt keeps you warm when out on the trail, and this can have two impacts on a long-distance thru-hike.
+The gear will get dirtier and dirtier over the days of grime and start to perform worse than rated for heat due to this build-up, so what does a sleeping bag liner do?

-A sleeping bag liner provides you a layer between you and the bag or quilt that can help keep the temperature more favorable as well as it is much simpler to wash a liner than to wash a bag or quilt.
-Liners come in different materials to help keep temps up and down depending on your needs.
+A sleeping bag liner provides a layer between you and the bag or quilt that can help keep the temperature more favorable, and it is much simpler to wash a liner than to wash a bag or quilt.
+Liners come in different materials to help keep temps up and down, depending on your needs.

-While reading I found that these are also known as a sleeping bag sleeve, though I haven’t heard that myself before.
-So now that you understand the first huge benefit for a thru-hike in being simple to clean we can dig in deeper as to what they are and why they are a simple way to improve your gear for a low cost.
+So now that you understand the first huge benefit of a thru-hike in being simple to clean, we can dig in deeper as to what they are and why they are a simple way to improve your gear for a low cost.

-So for those who haven’t seen these before and aren’t familiar with them a sleeping bag liner is a thin layer of fabric that is basically shaped like a cocoon, it surrounds you and keeps you from coming into contact with your sleeping bag or quilt.
+So, for those who haven’t seen these before and aren’t familiar with them, a sleeping bag liner is a thin layer of fabric shaped like a cocoon.
+It surrounds you and keeps you from coming into contact with your sleeping bag or quilt.

-A liner is able to become that vital layer between you and your body oils, dirt, and grime which is incredibly easier to clean and maintain on the trail without the issues of washing down, which is a difficult thing to accomplish on the trail even on a zero.
+A liner can become that vital layer between you and your body oils, dirt, and grime, which is incredibly easier to clean and maintain on the trail without the issues of washing down, which is a difficult thing to accomplish on the trail, even on a zero.

 Is a sleeping bag liner necessary?

-Overall I would rate it is not “important” for the trail, you can definitely hike without one but you will end up spending much more time once at home or in town if you find you need to wash gear as you need lots of specific soaps for a sleeping bag or quilt.
+Overall, I would rate it as not “vital” for all for every hiker on the trail, but if you are a cold sleeper, it can be incredible.
+You can hike without one, but you will end up spending much more time once at home or in town if you find you need to wash your gear as you need lots of specific soaps for a sleeping bag or quilt.

-The extra warmth that a liner can provide can be huge in cold weather, like this one which is a mummy liner that provides up to 25 degrees warmer performance via normal or synthetic materials, though it was designed to help aid warmth beyond most other options.
+The extra warmth that a liner can provide can be enormous in cold weather.
+However, it was designed to help aid warmth beyond most other options.

-The other side of liners is that there are some, like a silk liner, that can help you stay cooler in warm climates that can help you get better rest than you may otherwise get.
+The other side of liners is that some, like a silk liner, can help you stay cooler in warm climates, which can help you get better rest than you may otherwise get.

-For a hiker who will spend 5-7 days out and away from civilization, you wouldn’t probably be surprised at how dirty and gross you can get in short order, this is why I choose to carry a liner with me on many hikes.
+For a hiker who will spend 5-7 days out and away from civilization, you wouldn’t probably be surprised at how dirty and gross you can get in short order.

-There are some very valuable benefits to a liner that should be discussed so that if you are for it or against it you can make an informed decision as to whether you should carry one.
+There are some benefits to a liner that should be discussed so that if you are for it or against it, you can make an informed decision as to whether you should carry one.

 Providing Additional Warmth